Utah Administrative Code

 (c) maintain the cyanuric acid level that meets the requirement of R392-302-27(3), except the maximum level shall be reduced to 30 mg/l.

-(4)(a) If a cryptosporidium warning has been issued, in addition to the requirements listed in R392- 302-33(3), the owner or operator of a public pool shall implement any additional cryptosporidium countermeasures listed in subsection below sufficient to achieve at least a 99.9 percent destruction or removal of cryptosporidium oocysts twice weekly, except as provided in R392-302-33(4)(b).
+(4)(a) If a cryptosporidium warning has been issued, in addition to the requirements listed in R392-302-38(3), the owner or operator of a public pool shall implement any additional cryptosporidium countermeasures listed in subsection below sufficient to achieve at least a 99.9 percent destruction or removal of cryptosporidium oocysts twice weekly, except as provided in R392-302-38(4)(b).

 (b) Hyperchlorination using sodium hypochlorite or calcium hypochlorite to achieve a concentration multiplied by time (CT) value of 15,300 mg/l minutes.
 Table 7 lists examples of chlorine concentrations and time periods that may be used to achieve the required CT value.
 The operator shall not allow anyone to use the pool if the chlorine concentration exceeds the Environmental Protection Agency maximum reentry concentration listed on the product's label, but in no case if the concentration exceeds five mg/l.
 The operator of any public pool not required to have a lifeguard by R392-302-30(2) shall hyperchlorinate at least once weekly.

-(c) A full flow ultraviolet treatment system that meets the requirements of National Sanitation Foundation standard NSF/ANSI 50-2007, which is incorporated by reference.
+(c) A full flow ultraviolet treatment system that meets the requirements of standard NSF/ANSI 50-2015 for ultraviolet light process equipment.
 The owner or operator shall ensure that the system is installed and operated according to the manufacturer's recommendations.
 The owner or operator shall obtain from the manufacturer of the system documentation of third-party challenge testing that the system can achieve a single pass 99.9 percent inactivation of cryptosporidium or the bacteriophage MS2 at the pool design flow rate and during normal operating conditions.
 The owner or operator shall maintain and make available for inspection the manufacturer's documentation.

 (d) An ozone treatment system that achieves a CT value of 7.4 and a flow-through rate at least four times the volume of the pool every three and a half days.
-The system shall meet the requirements of National Sanitation Foundation standard NSF/ANSI 50-2007, which is incorporated by reference.
+The system shall meet the requirements of standard NSF/ANSI 50-2015 for ozone process equipment.
 The owner or operator shall ensure that the system is installed and operated according to the manufacturer's recommendations.

 (e) A cryptosporidium oocyst-targeted filter system installed and operated according to the manufacturer's recommendations.
 The filter shall meet the requirements of R392-302-20.
 The owner or operator shall obtain from the manufacturer of the system documentation of third-party challenge testing that the system can achieve a single pass 99 percent reduction of particles in the range of 4 to 6 microns or cryptosporidium oocysts at the pool design flow rate and normal operating conditions.
 The owner or operator shall maintain and make available for inspection the manufacturer's documentation.